 Substitutions and Variations

-- Add 1/8 to 1/4 teaspoon of rose water to the roasted strawberries for a hint of floral flavor.
+- Add 1 teaspoon of rose water or orange flower water to the roasted strawberries for a hint of floral flavor.

-Step 1: (Step 1 above) Toss the strawberries with 2 tablespoons of sugar on a baking sheet.
+Step 1: (Photo 1 above) Toss the strawberries with 2 tablespoons of sugar on a baking sheet.
 Roast in a 350 degree oven for 25 minutes.
-Allow to cool.

-Step 2: (Step 2 above) Puree half berries with the rest of the sugar in a food processor or blender.
+Step 2: (Photo 2 above) Puree half of the roasted berries (and the juices from roasting) with the rest of the sugar.
+Reserve half of the roasted strawberries.

-Step 5: (Step 5 above).
-Fold the pureed strawberries into the whipped cream til just combined.
+Step 5: (Photo 5 above).
+Fold the pureed strawberries into the whipped cream.

-Step 6: (Step 6 above) Fill 4 containers halfway with mousse.
+Step 6: (Photo 6 above) Fill 4 containers halfway with mousse.
 Top with roasted strawberries and the remainder of the mousse.

 Expert Tips

-Tip #3: Gently fold the strawberry puree into the whipped cream.
-Use a spatula to fold the strawberry puree in until just incorporated.
-To avoid overmixing, stop mixing while there are still streaks of the strawberry puree in the whipped cream.
+- Gently fold the strawberry puree into the whipped cream until just incorporated.
+Stop mixing while there are still streaks of the strawberry puree in the whipped cream.

 Recipe FAQs